gregorpatof/dynasigml_package/docs/lasso_coefs.rst

     spectrum q, blue_white_red, minimum=-1, maximum=1
     cartoon putty

-This will show the backbone of the protein with varying diameter corresponding to the absolute value of the coefficient.
+This will show the backbone of the biomolecule with varying diameter corresponding to the absolute value of the coefficient (works better on proteins than RNA).
 The color will be blue for negative coefficients, white for zero coefficients and red for positive coefficients.